demergent-labs/azle/examples/ckbtc/README.md

     npm run mint --address=<your-canister-btc-address>
     ```

-3. Now click `Update Balance` in the web UI.
+3. Now click `Update Balance` in the web UI to retrieve the updated balance.

-4. Play around, try transfering some ckBTC to an account in another independent browser tab.
+4. Play around.
+Try transferring some ckBTC to an account in another independent browser tab.